mattKsp/WindChimeLED/README.md

 # WindChimeLED

-Sound activated LED's embeded in a wind chime.
+Sound activated LED's embedded in the tubes of a wind chime.

+- 6 sensors pick up knocks and trigger 6 led's  (tested: a-piezo, b-tiltSwitch, c-copper strips, [d-piezo strip with weight, e-accelerometer chip (d/e more expensive)])
+- led's quick on, then fade off
+- led's brightness determined by knock value